Observation of stochastic resonance in directed propagation of cold atoms

 Cold atoms confined in {dissipative} optical potentials~\cite{grynreview}, where spontaneous emission is significant, are an ideal testbed to study stochastic resonance: The system (i.e., the confining potential) and the random environmental noise (i.e., spontaneous emission recoils, or thermal collisions) can be {independently} varied by adjusting beam parameters.
 Recently, in an elegant experiment, stochastic resonances were detected in cold atoms in a dissipative double-well potential formed by splitting a magneto-optical trap with a blue-detuned sheet of light: Random thermal collisions caused the atoms to hop between the two wells, and stochastic resonances were observed in the interwell hopping rate as a function of temperature, while also varying barrier height and atom number~\cite{hume}.

-In this Letter, we report on the observation and experimental characterization of stochastic resonance in the directed propagation of cold atoms confined in a dissipative optical lattice.
+In this work, we report on the observation and experimental characterization of stochastic resonance in the directed propagation of cold atoms confined in a dissipative optical lattice.
 Here, transfer between adjacent wells of the periodic potential array is caused by stochastic optical pumping processes.
-In previous work, stochastic resonance in a dissipative lattice was predicted~\cite{grynprl1996,grynprl2002,grynpra2003}, and preliminary evidence was observed by modulating the lattice potential and detecting a resonant enhancement in small center-of-mass displacements of the diffusing atom cloud~\cite{grynbergepl}.
+In previous work, stochastic resonance in a dissipative lattice was predicted~\cite{grynprl2002,grynpra2003}, and preliminary evidence was observed by modulating the lattice potential and detecting a resonant enhancement in small center-of-mass displacements of the diffusing atom cloud~\cite{grynbergepl}.
 In contrast, we reveal stochastic resonance via pump-probe spectroscopy, which permits a first experimental exploration of the dependence of the stochastic resonance on the lattice well-depth and the strength of lattice modulation. {\dcor A new theory \cite{cubero22}, based on the decomposition of the current into its atomic density wave contributions}, elucidates how probe-modulated ground-state potentials and optical pumping rates conspire to generate resonantly enhanced directed propagation.

 {\dcor We consider cold atoms in a so-called 3D-lin$\perp$lin configuration \cite{grynreview,grynpra2003}, formed by confining the $F_{g} = 1/2 \leftrightarrow F_{e} = 3/2$ atoms in an optical lattice created by the superposition of four red-detuned laser beams { of amplitude ${\cal E}_0$ and frequency $\omega_L$.
-Two beams lie} in the plane {$xOz$}, with angle $\theta_x$, counterpropagating to the other two, which are in the plane {$yOz$} with angle $\theta_y$, as illustrated in Fig.~\ref{fig:fig1}~(a). {The beams produce two light-shifted ground-state $\pm 1/2$-spin potentials $U_\pm(x,y,z)$, as detailed in Sec.
-S1 and S2 of the supplementary notes, with well-depth $U_0$ shown in Fig.~\ref{fig:fig1}~(b)}.
+Two beams lie} in the plane {$xOz$}, with angle $\theta_x$, counterpropagating to the other two, which are in the plane {$yOz$} with angle $\theta_y$, as illustrated in Fig.~\ref{fig:fig1}~(a). {The beams produce two light-shifted ground-state $\pm 1/2$-spin potentials $U_\pm(x,y,z)$ with well-depth $U_0$ shown in Fig.~\ref{fig:fig1}(b)} (see Appendices A and B).

 We focus on movement along the $x$-direction.
 A one-dimensional model arises after neglecting movement in the other perpendicular directions \cite{grynprl1996,grynprl2002,grynbergepl,grynpra2003}.
 By formally considering $y=z=0$, the optical potential in each ground state is given by \cite{grynreview,grynpra2003}

 with transition probability rates between them given by